 The Caldwell County Detention Center is not responsible for personal property left at the facility or for any property not picked up within 30 days.
 Abandoned property will be destroyed or donated to a charitable organization.

 At the time of your departure you will receive your remaining inmate account balance on a prepaid debit card.
-The last 4 digits on your card will be your pin #.
+7### (###=CVV on back of card) will be your pin #.

 Card usage Tips: Get your cash at ATM: